finxol/blog/content/posts/embracing-atproto-pt-2-tangled-knot.md

 Migrating the repo over is the simplest things ever.

-Just create a new repo on tangled—selecting your knot—set the remote on your local repo, and push to it!
+Just create a new repo on tangled—making sure to select your knot, set the remote on your local repo, and push to it!
-If you specified the knot correctly when creating your repo, it should now live directly on your Knot.
+If you specified the knot correctly when creating your repo, the repo should now live directly on your Knot.

 <img src="/posts/embracing-atproto-pt2/new-repo.png" alt="Select your new knot when creating a repo" width="80%" style="margin: auto;" />

 You can now use git just as you normally do!

-### CI
+### CI for auto-deploy

 Migrating CI takes a tiny bit more work to migrate.
 I had a Github Action workflow to automatically deploy this blog to Deno Deploy on push.